cryptosubh/blog/about.md

 I graduated from Princeton in 2013 with a B.A. in Mathematics.
 I started this blog to motivate and document my study of data science, and to gain familiarity with github.

-I'm currently a data scientist at a real estate start-up in NYC.
+I'm currently a data scientist at Bloomberg L.P.

 ### Intended Audience
 Anyone familiar with college-level statistics and object-oriented programming.